psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 When looking at files in the folder viewer application make sure to turn on hidden files to show them.

 Look at the files infront of you.
 They are not just there for no reason.

+Check nmap for common namnes to add to hosts file.
 ```

 ### Exploiting